Interested in reaching a wide-reaching and engaged audience of travel lovers from over all over the world?

 Also working with Festivals Edinburgh I took part in the #blogmanay campaign run by Unique Events and Edinburgh Hogmanay.
 I’ve been informed that I had the second-highest twitter reach for the hashtag #blogmanay during the campaign.
 One tweet I put out during the torchlight procession received 83 retweets and 99 favourites.

 In 2016 I worked closely with Visit Spain on a campaign to promote tourism to the northern regions and the Camino del Norte as an alternative to the Camino Santiago.
-Five posts were created based on the trip, and my Camino del Norte Guide continues to see steady traffic with at least 320 hits a month.
+Five posts were created based on the trip, and my Camino del Norte Guide continues to see steady traffic and great search results.

 Other Press Trip examples: